If you’re shopping for a mid-range everyday computer in the $600 to $700 price-range, you’ve surely come across a few Asus VivoBooks options.

 There’s a 15.6-inch screen on the VivoBok S530, with a matte finishing and narrow bezels around its upper and side edges, with still enough room to incorporate the webcam and microphones at the top.

-The IPS option is an LG Philips panel with average traits, but again, much better than the TN alternative: good contrast, decent viewing angles, but somewhat washed out colors and limited gamut coverage at 52% AdobeRGB.
-You can however improve on the gray levels, gamma and colors to some extent by using our calibrated screen profile available over here.
+The IPS option is an LG Philips panel with average traits, but again, much better than the TN alternative: good contrast, decent viewing angles, but somewhat washed-out colors and limited gamut coverage at 52% AdobeRGB.
+You can, however, improve on the gray levels, gamma and colors to some extent by using our calibrated screen profile

 It’s also worth adding that this panel doesn’t use PWM for brightness modulation and is fairly uniform in colors and luminance, without any noticeable light bleeding or panel pinching around the edges.